Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-05-04-creating-restfull-api-in-go.markdown

 * 					Developing the front end application using angular
 * 					Dockerizing the API server and angular application
 * 					Deploying the API server and angular for testing
+* 					Building secure docker image
-* 					Scalling the API server using docker swrm
+* 					Scalling the API server using docker swarm
+*